mhaytmyr/CarND-LyftChallenge/README.md

-# Lyft Challenge -- Identifying Cars and Drivable Roads in CARLA
+# Lyft Challenge - Identifying Cars and Drivable Roads in CARLA

 Overview
 ---
-This repository contains files for road segmentation pipeline in CARLA.
+I have recently participated in Lyft-Udacity Self-Driving Car challenge to identify drivable road and cars from the dashboard camera on pixel-pixel bases.
+The challenge lasted for one month and there were 155 participants.
+I finished 26th in the challenge with overal F-score = 90.14 and FPS=10.64 This repository contains description of data, pre-processing and architecures
+I used for this challenge.

+To train neural network acrhitecure I used training data from CARLA simulator.
 [CARLA](http://carla.readthedocs.io/en/latest/) is an open-source simulator for autonomous driving developed by Intel Labs and the Computer Vision Center.
 The simulator includes a virtual world with realistic looking roads, buildings and trees, but also dynamic objects like cars and pedestrians.
+It allows to select 13 various weather conditions which include dry, sunny rainy and wet roads.
+Simulation of shadows and surface reflections cretes realistic scenes.
 CARLA allows to produce labels for semantic segmenatation, depth segmenatation and LiDAR data.
-In this project using segmented camera image from CARLA I used deep learning to identify drivable road and cars.
-The challenge run for one month and 155 participants submitted their results.
-I finished 26th in the challenge with overal F-score=90.14 and FPS=10.64

 In this project, I used transfer learning to extract features from the image, and applied Upsamples+Convolution layers to segment image to three classes (Road, Vehicle and Others).
 This repository contains detailed explanation of the model and predictions.
-Repository contains following files to train, run and perform inference of segmentation.
+Files used to train, run and predict segmentation are explained below.

 To meet specifications, the project will require submitting five files:
-* main_segment_image.py (main script to run trianing, inference and plotting)
+* main_segment_pipeline.py (main script for trianing, inference and plotting)
 * helper_to_model.py (script used to create a model)
 * helper_to_train.py (script used to train model and define learning rate, algorithm, batch size etc.)
-* drive.py (script to drive the car - feel free to modify this file)
+* helper_prepare_data.py (script to preprocess data, create labels and generate batchs)
-* model.h5 (a trained Keras model)
+* model.pb (a frozen Keras model)
-* a report writeup file (either markdown or pdf)
-* video.mp4 (a video recording of your vehicle driving autonomously around the track for at least one full lap)
+* test_video.mp4 (hidden video that determined ranking)

 This README file describes how to output the video in the "Details About Files In This Directory" section.

-Creating a Great Writeup
+Pre-Processing
 ---
 A great writeup should include the [rubric points](https://review.udacity.com/#!/rubrics/432/view) as well as your description of how you addressed each point.
 You should include a detailed description of the code used (with line-number references and code snippets where necessary), and links to other supporting documents or external references.
 You should include images in your writeup to demonstrate how your code works with examples.